-In collaboration with diverse campus and community partners, CSJ biannually coordinates Education Week to raise awareness about both the challenges and celebrations within the current field of education.
-Education Week has included reflection dinners with community partners and alumni, a panel with journalists on the politics of education, a conversation about the use of technology in the classroom and celebrations on campus with CSJ program's youth participants and their tutors and mentors.
+In collaboration with diverse campus and community partners, CSJ biannually coordinates Education for Liberation Week to raise awareness about both the challenges and celebrations within the current field of education.
+Education Week has included reflection dinners with community partners and alumni, a panel with journalists on the politics of education, a conversation about the use of technology in the classroom, and celebrations on campus with CSJ program's youth participants and their tutors and mentors.

 In collaboration with the Berkley Center for Religion, Peace & World Affairs, the Georgetown Office of Fellowships, and Awards & Resources (GOFAR), and the Georgetown University Research Opportunities Program (GUROP), CSJ hosts an annual symposium to feature social justice-based research from undergraduate fellows and recent alumni.
 Research is presented by the Education & Social Justice Research Fellows, the David F. Andretta Summer Research Fellow, and representatives from the Raines Fellowship, Fulbright Fellowship, and Kalorama Fellowship.